 I have struggled with depression for my whole life.
 52 years.
 For a long time I didn’t have a name for why I always felt so hopeless and full of despair.
 I just lived with it.

 And then I got married.
 And he had to live with it too.
 It was not fun.

-Being in a relationship when you are dealing with depression can be very difficult but I am here to tell you that relationships don’t have to self-destruct because of it.
+Knowing how to hold up your end of the relationship when feeling depressed can be very difficult but I am here to tell you that relationships don’t have to self-destruct because of it.

 #1 – Recognize when you are depressed.

 For those of us who live with depression we can usually tell when it hits.
 Simple tasks that just the day before were easy to do become difficult.
 Sleep is elusive.
 We are short tempered and crabby.
 Each of us manifests depression differently but usually we know when we are experiencing it.

 Keeping in touch with your depression and sharing its presence with your partner is very important.
 Don’t just expect your partner to guess that you are depressed.
 They might not recognize the signs and might not respond to your new mood and that could lead to some big problems between the two of you.